Abelhafeez-Zain/iOS-Engineer-Portfolio/README.md

 ## Taki Vita
 [Taki Vita](https://apps.apple.com/sa/app/taki-vita/id899122873) TAKI’s Mother CO. was Established in 1960 and Taki Vita Co. under the investment law 1976.with 60% Egyptian shares and 40% British shares.
 However, today 100% of the shares are Egyptian and it is the largest foam and mattresses manufacturer in Egypt and Middle East, and started car seat manufacturing 1997.

-##### 🔨Technologies: Swift, CloudKit, Push Notifications, Chat.
+##### 🔨Technologies: Objective-C, Rest Api, Push Notifications, Google Maps.
-##### 🚀Platform: 📱iOS
+##### 🚀Platform: 📱iOS,iPad
 <p align="center">
 <a href="https://apps.apple.com/sa/app/taki-vita/id899122873" target="_blank"><img src="images/Taki/Taki.png" width="900" title="Taki Vita"></a>
 </p>

-*Unfortunately i can't list all apps that achieved in my last ten years because there are apps that removed from AppStore and many in-house applications.*
+*Unfortunately i can't list all apps that achieved in my last ten years because there are apps that removed from AppStore by clients and many in-house applications.*